svemu/svemu/README.md

 - 👋 Hi, I’m @svemu
 - 👀 I’m interested in learning more about GitHub actions
-- 🌱 I’m currently learning how GH works,Docker,Actions and Kubernetes
+- 🌱 I’m currently learning how GH,Docker,Actions and Kubernetes work
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 svemu/svemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.